This is a walking tour of Moscow which includes visits many of the sights overlooked on Moscow holidays.

 Only since 1955 have the unique museums of the Kremlin become accessible to the public.
 The old cathedrals resumed religious services and the Kremlin bells, which had been silent for over 70 years, ring joyously throughout the area.

 Also inside the Kremlin walls is the Kremlin Armoury Museum.
-The Kremlin Armoury requires a seperate admission ticket.
+The Kremlin Armoury requires a separate admission ticket.
 It is well worth the price !
 Inside the Kremlin Armoury you will find the Crown Jewels, various other gifts given to the Russian state, some Faberge eggs and even the gown worn by Catherine the Great at her coronation.

 The Kremlin remains a unique monument of Russian culture and will always be a symbol of Russian statehood.